 Fill in the gaps in HR software with a People Accelerator

-Recently, Jack Kelly, Director, Microsoft Dynamics 365 and Power Platform for State and Local Government, invited HSO, a Gold-certified Microsoft partner that has been helping state and local governments digitally transform for more than 25 years, to introduce HSO’s People Accelerator and how it can help with government workforce management.
+Recently, Jack Kelly, Director, Microsoft Dynamics 365 and Power Platform for State and Local Government, invited HSO to introduce HSO’s People Accelerator and how it can help with government workforce management.

 HSO’s People Accelerator is a workforce platform that government organizations can use to manage employees to solve local challenges.
 For example, People Accelerator allowed a mid-sized country government to modernize many aspects of their position and personnel management, including recruiting, onboarding, and time keeping using mobile apps and employee portals.